 - Visit websites such as www.nafex.net and introduce yourself

 So now you’ve got a chance to be out in the field, and fell in love.
 You’ve seen what it takes, and knowing the falconry community you’ve been told the type of commitment you really need to be a falconer.
 You’ve taken a moment to assess your budget.
 You don’t need to be a self-made millionaire (it doesn’t hurt either!) but falconry does come with a cost.
 A fairly extensive material start up cost and on going food and medical costs.
 I’d say it’s safe to say you should budget at least $1,000-$1,500 to get started and an on going food cost of $1-2 dollars a day.
 You can learn more about the equipment needed, and other optional equipment at our Equipment page.

 The next step, while continuing to build relationships with other falconers, is to get in touch with your state and get a copy of your states regulations and requirements.
 Every state is different.
-Some states will have you take the test and then get a sponsor, some will require a sponsor prior to the test, etc. So get these documents and know them inside and out.
+Some states will have you take the test and then get a sponsor, some will require a sponsor prior to the test, etc. Here in PA a sponsor is needed to register for the exam.
+So get these documents and know them inside and out.
 You’ll need this information anyway for the test.
 The state regulations you can find a direct link to from our Resource Menu on the top of the website.

 Now, you know what it takes to be licensed.
 Now while you are still building relationships and working on finding your special sponsor (this is a relationship that will often last long beyond the apprenticeship, so one would expect both the sponsor and apprentice to be weary on selecting the other person).